 A “good” score for you depends on where you want to apply.
 As you are doing your business school research, compare your GMAT to those of the students who got accepted to the programs on your list.
 You can find GMAT breakdowns and acceptance rates for many schools in our Best Business Schools book or in our business school profiles.

 Are you within the range?
 If not, then retaking the test will probably be in your best interest.
 If you are well within the range, you may be better off focusing your efforts on the rest of your business school application.

 Be honest with yourself.
 If you don't have the time or the inclination to prepare, taking the test again probably won't result in a higher score.
 The exception to this is if you did feel prepared and just had a bad day.
 Then, by all means, review your material and head back to the testing center.

 If you do decide to retake, be sure you've worked out the kinks in your test-taking strategy.
 Did you prep on your own?
 With a book?
 If you used one method the first time, it might be time to switch up your study routine, either with a small class situation or a 1:1 GMAT tutor.
-Keep in mind that you can only take the GMAT once per calendar month.
-In addition, you can take the test no more than five times per year—though why anybody would want to take the test five times is completely beyond us.
+Keep in mind that you can only take the GMAT once per calendar month and no more than five times per year.
 Your three most recent valid (within five years) scores will be reported on your score report.

 Are you better suited for the GRE instead?
 Read our article about the differences between the GMAT and GRE tests, and see the list of the 700 schools that currently accept both the GRE and the GMAT.